addradio/specs/SourceStreamIngest.md

 ## Protocol Specification

 The Icecast protocol is a derivate of `HTTP 1.1`.
-It could be compared to a simple progressive upstream at a nearly constant and low bitrated (compared to what is nowadays possible).
+It could be compared to a simple progressive upstream at a nearly constant and low bitrate (compared to what is nowadays possible).

 ### Conventions